 To obtain the details of your original loan, enter them into your amortization calculator.
 Use your original loan amount—not the amount you currently owe.

 See Where You Stand Now

 Take note of where you stand with your current loan.
-Scroll down to today’s date (month 108 or year 9) and see how much you still owe on the loan.
+Scroll down to your current loan balance (at month 108 or year 9), and see how much you still owe on the loan.
 In our example, it’s $152,160.64.
 Your numbers may vary due to rounding depending on the software you use and how precise it is.

 Calculate the Replacement Loan